alkabharti/Low-Level-Design/Builder Design Pattern.md

 #### Properties :

 - Creational Design Pattern
-- Used when we have too many arguments to send in COnstructor and it's hard to maintain the order.
+- Used when we have too many arguments to send in Constructor and it's hard to maintain the order.
 - When we don't want to send all parameters in Object initialisation (Generally we send optional parameters as Null).

 #### Implementation :